Toggle: English / Spanish

 - To make a tourniquet, use bandages 2 to 4 inches wide and wrap them around the limb several times.
 Tie a half or square knot, leaving loose ends long enough to tie another knot.
 A stick or a stiff rod should be placed between the two knots.
 Twist the stick until the bandage is tight enough to stop the bleeding and then secure it in place.

 - Check the tourniquet every 10 to 15 minutes.
 If the bleeding becomes controllable, (manageable by applying direct pressure), release the tourniquet.

-- DO NOT peek at a wound to see if the bleeding is stopping.
-The less a wound is disturbed, the more likely it is that you'll be able to control the bleeding
+DO NOT peek at a wound to see if the bleeding is stopping.
+The less a wound is disturbed, the more likely it is that you will be able to control the bleeding.

 Seek medical help if:

 Use good judgment and keep knives and sharp objects away from small children.